CZ-NIC/fred-docs/AdminManual/Installation/BinsUbuntu.rst

       apt-get install postfix

-3. Install the actual FRED with all dependencies
+3. Install the FRED package with all dependencies

    .. code:: bash